tidalcycles/pulsar-tidalcycles/README.md

 * *%ts*: current timestamp (unix format, seconds)
 * *%diff*: character comparison difference between last two evaluations

-### Osc Eval Port
+### Osc Eval
+It's possibile to evaluate tidal code from OSC messages.

+For the first argument three values are considered:
+1. line (evaluate single line)
+2. multi_line (evaluate code block)
+3. whole_editor (evaluate all the editor)

+A second, optional parameter is supported, if valued, the cursor will be moved on the row indicated by the parameter (first row is 0, second row is 1 and so on...)

+#### Port
 The atom plugin is listening on this specified port for incoming osc messages.
 * Default Port: 3333

-### Osc Eval Ip
+#### Ip
 The atom plugin ist listenting on this ip address for incoming osc messages.

 * Default Ip: 127.0.0.1

-### Osc Eval Address
+#### Address
 The atom plugin is filtering incoming osc messages with this specified address.
 * Default address: /atom/eval

-Three values are considered:
-1. line
-2. multi_line
-3. whole_editor

 ### Sound Browser
 To make the sound browser at the first tidal evaluation, add your paths to the `Sound Browser Folders` in the plugin configuration, separed by commas.\